AtlasMountains/personal-finance-club/README.md

 After the general layout, navigation & a few pages (responsive and with a dark mode), I made an authentication system with email verification.
 Expanded on that with rate limiting emails, login & registration attempts, using both route limiters and custom-made limiters in the controllers. (here I hit my first bigger problem more details below).
-And implemented job queuing for increased performance, user experience and security.

 ## What I used